 Your ability to choose appropriate problem-solving strategies and apply them is important to your success on the GED Math Test.

 Applicants may bring a TI-30XS Multiview Scientific Calculator (Texas Instruments) to use on the GED® test, but as said before, there is also an embedded, on-screen calculator available to all test-takers.

-In Part 1, students can move up and down between the five questions, but they must finish that part and submit the answers to the five questions before they can move on to part 2 of the test.
+In Part 1, students can move up and down between the five questions, but they must finish that part and submit the answers to the five questions before they can move on to Part 2 of the test.
 This way test-takers are prevented from using the screen’s or their calculator on Part 1 to calculate answers to questions where the use of a calculator is prohibited.

 The Part 1 and Part 2 portions are not timed individually, so test-takers can decide for themselves how much time they want to use to complete both the non-calculator (Part 1) and calculator (Part 2) sections of the GED Math test within the allotted time, 115 minutes.

-The GED® Math Test covers topics such as:
+The GED® Math Test covers following categories:

 GED math formulas

 The math formulas are also provided, so test-takers will not have to memorize them, they can use the Formula Reference Sheet to calculate their answers on test day.

 You will receive a sheet with formulas that you can use when you sit for the GED Math test.
 In this article, we will explain what Math formulas are and how you can use them not only to solve issues during our daily lives but also how to use them on the GED Math test.

 Formulas are written procedures that offer a step-by-step methodological way to deal with and solve routine issues and problems in mathematics.
 They function as recipes and will be useful at times when you want to find specific information like volume, area, perimeter, the length of a missing side of a triangle, average, distance, or slope of a specific line.